-Previous Reports have included commentary on reporting and monitoring of project development costs.
+Previous Reports have included commentary on the reporting and monitoring of project development costs.
 The contracted cost consultant has a principal responsibility to prepare relevant financial information on the project development for the Project Control Group (PCG).
-The PCG comprises representatives of DPTI, AOSMA, SACA and the SANFL.
+The PCG was established to oversee the project and comprises representatives of DPTI, AOSMA, SACA and the SANFL.